This list of placement opportunities may change. Some opportunities may not be available each Fall term.

 Penn State Greater Allegheny is one of 19 campuses of Penn State University with approximately 800 students.
 The J. Clarence Kelly Library utilizes students in reference & instruction, special collections and archives.
 The campus is located 15 miles south of the Pitt campus.

-The Pittsburgh Ballet Theatre seeks archives students with experience in records management, cataloguing and archives.
+The Pittsburgh Ballet Theatre offers AIS track students experience in records management, cataloguing and archives.
 Students with a background or interest in theatre are a good fit for this placement.

 Pittsburgh Toy Lending Library